-How do you get noticed by an agent?
+How do you get noticed by a literary agent?

 I’m always drawn to a concise, well-thought out book pitch (look at the back jacket of books to get inspiration) and to authors who have a sense of what their book is.
 Is it commercial, literary, young adult, fantasy, women’s fiction?
 The most common mistake people make is sending in something which isn’t yet perfectly formed in the author’s own head and that always comes across in the pitch and the accompanying pages.